Text Language Translation Utility

 Bring in the Keyboard Maestro

-Next step is to hook the translate.js utility to run when I press a specific key sequence after selecting some text.
+Next step is to hook the trampoline script (translate) to run when I press a specific key sequence after selecting some text.
 First, I created two Keyboard Maestro macros for the two translation paths: English to French, and French to English.

-The only difference is the order of the en and fr arguments given to translate.js.
+The only difference is the order of the en and fr arguments given to translate shell script.

-The macros read whatever text is in the System Clipboard and passes it to the translate.js script being run in a Node.js process.
-Keyboard Maestro reads the output of the Node.js process and puts it into the System Clipboard, replacing the text that was there with its translation.
+The macros read whatever text is in the System Clipboard and passes it to the translate shell script.
+Keyboard Maestro reads the output of the Python process and puts it into the System Clipboard, replacing the text that was there with its translation.

 Both macros are configured to appear in the global macro palette.
 The global macro palette will appear when a key sequence is pressed, which in my setup is the function key F12.